ENCCS/veloxchem-hpc/content/guide.rst

 - Day 1 is a mix of lectures and interactive work.
 - The introductions is longer than usual because it includes a 10-minute overview on the VeloxChem project.
-- Episode 2 :doc:`notebooks/modern-hpc-architectures` also gives details about
+- Episode 2 :ref:`modern-hpc-architectures` also gives details about
   Dardel's architecture.
 - Episode 3 is mostly a lecture.
 It's delivered as a notebook with interactive plots that attendees can play with live.